jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Goal and Central Questions

 The goal of this project is to explore a way to increase user retention, satisfaction, and engagement for Yelp and any other company that incorporates reviews within its platform.
-These improvements will be accomplished by surfacing the highest quality reviews via information gained from the data surrounding those reviews.
+These improvements will be accomplished by predicting the highest quality reviews via information gained from the review text and data surrounding the reviews.

 ### Central Questions
-### 1. Can the quality of a review be determined by data surrounding the review?
+### 1. Can the quality of a review be determined by the review text or the data surrounding the review?
 ### 2. What types of data are most useful for predicting review quality?

 ## The Data